+1 310-633-5052 firstname.lastname@example.org

 Free shipping for orders over $200 in the USA, to all 50 states.
 Orders generally ship same day if ordered by 2PM PST.
 Low international shipping rates are available, just add the item to your cart and checkout to see rates.

-The updated Hydra 3500S+ WRSU now features an incredibly bright 4500 Lumen Strobe Burst Mode.
+The updated Hydra 3500S+ WRSU RGB now features an incredibly bright 4500 Lumen Strobe Burst Mode as well as an RGB mode with 9 different color options for creative lighting.
 When connected to your housing with a fiber optic cable the light will burst in time with your photo in order to offer a strobe like flash to help better illuminate a still photo.

 The Hydra 3500S+ is a high powered underwater video light from Kraken Sports.
 The light includes a flood, spot, red and UV beam, in addition to the strobe burst making it a truly a universal light.
 An optional remote control allows for easy adjustments directly from the handle of your tray.